Borrow up to 100% of your

-A primary mortgage is a straightforward affair.
+A primary mortgage is a straightforward loan.
 The borrower receives approval from a lender based on their credit history and income, and they are granted a loan that can be used to purchase a property.
 The property that they purchase serves as its own collateral against the loan.

 However, it’s common for property owners to take out second mortgages on the same property.
 This is possible because every previous repayment they have made against the property pays down the principal and increases the borrower’s equity in the home or business.
 The second mortgage is taken against their existing equity.

-The fundamental difference between mortgages and caveat loans is that more than one mortgage can be taken out against a property.
-Each is assigned a level of priority related to when the mortgage was taken out.
+The fundamental difference between second mortgages and caveat loans is that more than one mortgage can be taken out against a property.
+Each is assigned a level of priority relative to when the mortgage was taken out.
 So in the case of default, a second mortgage can be reckoned after the first has been cleared.

 But with a caveat loan, the property in question may not be used as collateral for any other loan as long as the caveat loan is active.
 The fact that these restrictions are in place make caveat loans easier to process and more desirable under certain circumstances.
 With no other loans competing for priority over this piece of property, the lender is able to release the full amount more quickly.

 At Max Funding, we’re keen to help Australian business owners achieve their financial goals – and we’ve found that caveat loans are one of our greatest resources.
 Borrowing from a mainstream bank is often more trouble than it’s worth.
 And that’s if your business can even get approved!

-If you’ve already spent time going from one business loan provider to the next, only to find that their requirements are far too restrictive to be of any use, then you’ll appreciate just how straightforward our application process is.
+If you’ve already spent time going from one business loan provider to the next, only to find that their lending requirements are far too restrictive to be of any use, then you’ll appreciate just how straightforward our caveat loan application process is.
 Thanks to our no-credit-check caveat loans, you can finally get your business moving in the right direction.